WMHS Admission Requirements

 GRADE POINT AVERAGE (GPA)

-We require a minimum GPA of 3.0 for the last 60 undergraduate hours and a master’s degree minimum GPA of 3.0 for a PhD.
+We require a minimum GPA of 3.0 (4.0 scale) for the last 60 undergraduate hours and a master’s degree minimum GPA of 3.0 (4.0 scale) for a PhD.

 PERSONAL STATEMENT

-A 1-2-page statement describing why you are applying to this program.
+A 1-2-page statement of purpose describing why you are applying to this program.
 Include your academic strengths and background, area of interest, and career goals.
-PhD applicants should list the names of faculty that they wish to work with or who have agreed to serve as their Chair.
+PhD applicants should list the names of faculty that they wish to work with and the name of the faculty member who has agreed to serve as their Chair.

 LETTERS OF RECOMMENDATION